 The Eagle in Arabic Culture

 Arabic folklore tells tales of a giant eagle-like creature called a roc.
 The roc is so mighty that he is able to lift and carry an elephant in his talons.
 In the story of the fifth voyage of Sinbad, a roc seeks revenge by destroying ships because her egg is disturbed.

 Archaeologists believe the legend of the roc has its roots in the crowned eagle of Madagascar, which weighs around 15 pounds.

-Eagles in Hinduism and Buddhism
+Eagle Symbol in Hinduism and Buddhism

-Eagles and the Paiwan People of Taiwan
+Eagle Symbol to the Paiwan People of Taiwan

 For the Indigenous Paiwan People of Taiwan, the mountain hawk-eagle is a sacred bird who symbolizes bravery, beauty, and the sacredness of ancestral spirits.
 The Paiwanese believe in four states of the afterlife.
 In the first state, a person’s soul transforms into a viper.
 Then, it transforms into a mountain eagle.
 The eagle then transforms into water, and then the soul is set free.
 As in Native American societies, only certain people can wear eagle feathers.
 For the Paiwanese, this includes chiefs or other nobles.

 In Chinese culture, an eagle and a bear together symbolize strength.
 And for the Huns, the eagle was symbolic for a ruler.
 Thus, as in Native American culture, the Chinese consider eagle feathers to have powerful qualities.
 Eagles are also associated with thunder in China, as they are in other cultures.
 Furthermore, Lei Gong, the Daoist god of thunder, is depicted as half-man, half-eagle.